Derby County return to Pride Park

 If you have redeemed your code for the 2020/21 season already, you do not need to do anything else.

-All you need to do on the day of the game is login to your account to watch the Rotherham United fixture.
+All you need to do on the game of the game is login to your account to watch the Coventry City fixture.

 How To Watch As A Season Ticket Holder – I Haven’t Redeemed My Code

 Season Ticket Holders were sent a code to watch live home games, and up to seven midweek away games, on RamsTV ahead of the 2020/21 season.
 If you have not redeemed your 2020/21 voucher code, you are requested to do so as soon as possible.

 If you already have an account with dcfc.co.uk and viewed streams via RamsTV last season, all you need to do is log-in and redeem your code.
 If you have forgotten your password, please click here.
 If you do not have a website account, register here and make sure your name, address and FanID match what we have on record for you.